 The amplifier is one of the devices in electronics that are used in majorly every device.
-It is mainly used in devices that deal with signal strength like audio, power, etc. According to the output signal, it is categorized into 3 categories.
+It is mainly used in devices that need signal amplification like audio, and power signals, etc. According to the output signal, it is categorized into 3 categories.

 In this article, we are going to discuss the definition, working, diagram, gain, efficiency, classification, etc in detail.

 An amplifier is an electronic circuit used to boost up the strength of the weak signal.
-This signal can be a current, voltage or power.
+This signal can be a current, voltage or power signal.
 It is a 2 port circuit that increases the amplitude of the input signal and provides an amplified signal at the output end.

 Without changing other parameters of the waveform such as frequency or wave shape, an amplifier increases the amplitude of a signal waveform.
 But it is not as simple as we think.